johnhansengit/zeropercent/README.md

 #### **_To Do_**
-- in place detail, show associated products and unassociated products
 - add upload photo option in addition to photo URL

 - content for Home page

-- symbols for difficulty
+- colors for difficulty
-- symbols for stars
+- move stars to corner of card, add to corner of reviews in detail view

 - have edit button go to custom form with add_category option

+- STYLING PAGE BY PAGE
 - style add recipe/product/place links (make them buttons)
 - bullet points for ingredients
 - style reviews